 Angela Carter taught the MA in Prose Fiction between 1980 and 1987, numbering Booker Prize-winners Kazuo Ishiguro and Anne Enright among her many pupils.
 She was one of the most influential and widely-studied of twentieth century writers, publishing poetry, plays, children’s books, three collections of critical writing, including Nothing Sacred (1992), five collections of short stories, including The Bloody Chamber (1979), and nine novels, including Nights at the Circus (1984), which won the James Tait Black Memorial Prize, and Wise Children (1991).
 Her second novel The Magic Toyshop (1987) and her short story The Company of Wolves (1984) were adapted for cinema.
 She died in 1992, aged 51.

-Patricia Duncker was a Professor of Creative Writing and co-Director (with Michele Roberts) of the Prose Fiction MA between 2002 and 2006.
+Patricia Duncker was a Professor of Creative Writing and co-Director (with Michèle Roberts) of the Prose Fiction MA between 2002 and 2006.
 A respected feminist academic and scholar she had previously taught Literature at the University of Aberystwyth and published a collection of critical essays Writing On The Wall in 2002.
 Her first novel Hallucinating Foucault (1996) won the McKitterick Prize and the Dillons First Fiction Award.
-She has subsequently published two collections of short stories, including Seven Tales of Sex and Death (2003) and five novels, including Miss Webster and Chérif (2007), which was shortlisted for the Commonwealth Writers Prize.
-She is currently Professor of Modern Literature at Manchester University.
+Among her other publications are the short story collection Seven Tales of Sex and Death (2003) and the novel Miss Webster and Chérif (2007), which was shortlisted for the Commonwealth Writers Prize.
+Both The Strange Case of the Composer and His Judge and Sophie and the Sibyl: A Victorian Romance were shortlisted for the Green Carnation Award.
+She is a Professor Emeritus of the University of Manchester.

 Lavinia Greenlaw was a Professor of Creative Writing and Convenor of the MA in Creative Writing (Poetry) between 2007 and 2013.
 Among her many publications are the poetry collections Minsk (2003), which was shortlisted for the TS Eliot Prize, the Forward Prize and the Whitbread Poetry Prize, the novel Mary George of Allnorthover (2001), which won France's Prix du Premier Roman Etranger, and the memoir The Importance of Music to Girls (2007).
 She is a former Chair of the Poetry Society and is a Fellow of the Royal Society of Literature.
 She has received a number of artist’s commissions including Audio Obscura, a sound installation for Artangel and Manchester International Festival (2011).
 In 2013 she was Chair of the inaugural Folio Prize and the recipient of a Wellcome Foundation Fellowship.